 This tutorial will fix the DM-Verity issue.
 It will also decrypt your Android phone.
 Format the data into f2fs only as the latest official TWRP supports f2fs filesystem.
 Let’s get started.

-Download and install the latest full stock firmware for OnePlus 3/3T
+Download Latest Oxygen OS stock firmware for OnePlus 3/3T

-- Official Oxygen OS Recovery for OnePlus 3
+- Official Oxygen OS Stock Recovery for OnePlus 3

 - First of all perform a complete Nandroid backup.